ragbn/dpe-CheckPasswordStrength/README.md

         }
 ```

-* Tests if 0 is returned, when unbreachable password is passed
+* Tests if 0 is returned, when unbreachable password is passed.

 ```csharp
  [Fact]